cult-of-coders/meteor-tuts/source/chapters/1/meteorSnacks.md

 ## Meteor Settings

-Again, the guys and girls at [Meteor](https://docs.meteor.com/api/core.html#Meteor-settings) explain this subject in the best way.
+Again, the developers at [Meteor](https://docs.meteor.com/api/core.html#Meteor-settings) explain this subject in the best way.
 Use this code in your *.deploy/local.json* file:
 ```json
 {